lyuyezhang/LyuyeZhang.github.io/_pages/about.md

 ---

 Lyuye Zhang is a final-year PhD candidate.
 He completed his undergraduate studies at Harbin Engineering University, China in 2016, earning a Bachelor's degree.
 In 2018, he furthered his academic pursuits by obtaining a Master of Engineering degree from Nanyang Technological University, Singapore.
-Currently, he is engaged in a doctoral program at the School of Computer and Science Engineering in **Nanyang Technological University**, where he is under the esteemed guidance of Professor [Yang Liu](https://personal.ntu.edu.sg/yangliu/).
+Currently, he is engaged in a doctoral program at the School of Computer and Science Engineering at **Nanyang Technological University**, where he is under the esteemed guidance of Professor [Yang Liu](https://personal.ntu.edu.sg/yangliu/).

 Research Interests
 ======